-“X” means “Don’t care”
+“X” means “0 or 1”

 3. Conclusion

 We propose to rename the accuracy level to confidence status to better reflect its purpose.

 And we propose an example to derive the confidence status of the pose error using Kronos OpenXR API to address the editor’s note in clause 6.3.5.3 “the computation of the accuracy level using the XrViewStateFlags is FFS.”